VizRCA/intro-to-creative-coding/w01/Basics.md

 rect(p,p,w,w);
 ```

-But doing this sort of things in a long list is wasteful, so use a for loop.
+But doing this sort of things in a long list is wasteful, so use a loop.

 ## For Loops